cryptic333/Automated-Engineering-Document-Parser-And-Cost-Estimation-Tool/README.md

 ## 👨‍💻 Author

-Developed as a project for exploring AI-assisted engineering workflows and automation.
+Achyut Luitel, Developed as a project for exploring AI-assisted engineering workflows and automation.

 ---